Skip to main content

 #

-Your opponent doesn’t just react to where the shuttle goes, they adapt to:
+Every shot leaves information behind.
+Your opponent does not only react to where the shuttle goes.
+They adapt to:

 The Tempo Trap